ava-labs/avalanche-docs/docs/subnets/subnet-evm-genesis-file.md

 If the block is produced at the target rate, the block gas cost will stay the same as the block gas cost for the parent block.

-If it is produced faster/slower, the block gas cost will be increased/decreased by the step value for each second faster/slower than the target block rate accordingly.
+If it is produced faster,/slower, meaning there are many/few blocks being issued to the blockchain the block gas cost will be increased/decreased by the step value for each second faster/slower than the target block rate accordingly.

 :::note